jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 1. We'll make a QEMU-based VM image that we can run locally.
    We use this image to test and debug before deployment.
-2. Once that's done, we define the actual AMI image that we'll end up deploying to EC2.
+2. Once that's done, we define the actual [VHD](https://en.wikipedia.org/wiki/VHD_(file_format)) image that we'll end up deploying to EC2.

+[^ras]: I am aware that the I already stands for image.

 NixOS is configured through configuration modules, of which we'll have three: one containing the shared base configuration, and then one per image containing image-specific configuration.